semaphoreci/docs/docs/ci-cd-environment/configure-self-hosted-agent.md

 ### `name`

 By default, the agent will generate a random name.
 If you want to set a custom name, you can use this configuration parameter.
 The name must have between 8 and 64 characters.
+A pre-signed AWS STS GetCallerIdentity URL can also be used, if the [agent type][agent type] allows it.

 ### `name-from-env`